WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 ![OnNewRound uses](~/images/advanced_feat/on_new_round.png)

-> ![TIP]
+> [!TIP]
 > When searching for uses of interface methods in dnSpy, go to the interface definition and search from there.
 Searching from an implementation usually returns nothing.

-Ignore `TacticalCombatUnitTicksController` which is used for army combat.
+Ignore `TacticalCombatUnitTicksController`, anything "Tactical" is used for army combat.
 Check `UnitTicksController.TickNextRound()`; it explicitly doesn't handle buffs.
 This means `Buff.TickMechanics()` is responsible for triggering fast healing.

-Now you could try patching `Buff.TickMechanics()` but there's a patch: this is called for an individual buff which only works if the buff is being called properly.
-Reading through how the method works it's probably not being called because the component is just tied to the blueprint; it''s either always there or not.
-Nothing changes that.
+Now you could try patching `Buff.TickMechanics()` but there's a catch: this is called for an individual buff which only works if the buff is being called properly.
+Reading through how the method works it's probably not being called because the component is always part of the blueprint and nothing changes that.

 Fortunately `Buff.TickMechanics()` is only called by `BuffCollection.TickBuff()` which is called by `BuffCollection.Tick()`. `BuffCollection` represents all the buffs on a unit, so `Tick()` is responsible for triggering new round effects on all buffs.